ovh/docs/pages/web/domains/transfer_outgoing_couk/guide.en-ca.md

 ![domaintag](images/img_4268.jpg){.thumbnail}
 If for whatever reason you cannot modify your domain's TAG in your Control Panel, you can ask Nominet to modify it for you.

-Go to this page on the Registry's website: [Manage your domain - Change registrar](http://www.nominet.org.uk/uk-domain-names/manage-your-domain/change-registrar).
+Go to this page on the Registry's website: [Manage your domain](https://www.nominet.uk/domain-support/).
 Please note, you will be charged for this service.